iuthub/group-project-javadays/README.md

 ## Font Awesome Dependency

 We have used well-known font awesome in our project instead of .png icons.
-We have included the .zip file with dependencies in our project
+We have included the .zip file with font awesome .jar files in our project

 ## Sources folders